evolang2024/evolang2024.github.io/index.md

             developments in the field and to deepen your appreciation of the amazing research being done in the language evolution community.
 We also invite you to consider how our work may be a force for positive change back in the real world.
-            We hope you will take us up on these invitations: in the conference hall, at the Union Terrace, at the Saturday farmer’s market on the capitol square, and at the many fine eating and drinking establishments nearby.
+            We hope you will take us up on these invitations--in the conference hall, at the lively Union Terrace, at the Saturday farmer’s market on the Capitol Square, and at the many fine eating and drinking establishments nearby.
     button: Learn more!
     button-href: "https://isthmus.com/search/location/local-dining/#mz_id=5&ql_id=1&letter_filter=all&ord=last_modified&page=1"